mabaan/Company-Website/README.md

 ### Environment Variables

-Copy `.env.example` to `.env` and provide your configuration values. `MAIL_MANAGEMENT` sets the management email address that is BCC'd on HR notifications.
+Copy `.env.example` to `.env` and provide your configuration values.
+This includes keys, mail IDs tokens etc.

 ## To Run
 <div align="center">